-Medically reviewed on Dec 31, 2016 by L. Anderson, PharmD.
+Medically reviewed on Jan 10, 2018 by L. Anderson, PharmD.

-Gabapentin: A Versatile Treatment
+Gabapentin: A Versatile Medication

 Gabapentin Use for Seizures

 Postherpetic neuralgia can occur due to an outbreak of shingles.
 Most cases of shingles clear up within a few weeks.
 However, postherpetic neuralgia is a burning pain that lasts for more than a month after the rash and blisters have cleared up.
 In fact, the burning pain that affects the nerves may last for months or even years.

-The symptoms typically occur in the evenings or at night while you're sitting or lying down.
+The symptoms typically occur in the evenings or at night while you're sitting or lying down, or trying to sleep.
 Moving around eases the leg discomfort, but only temporarily.

 Restless legs syndrome generally worsens as you age, but it can happen at any age.
 It can disrupt sleep - leading to daytime drowsiness - and make traveling, like air travel or long car rides - difficult.

-The ER Forms: What's the Difference?
+The Extended-Release (ER) Forms: What's the Difference?

 - It is important you use only the brand or the generic form of gabapentin that your doctor has prescribed.
 Check your medicine each time you get a refill at the pharmacy; be sure you have received the correct type.

 Off-Label Uses of Gabapentin

 Unapproved, or "off-label" uses of gabapentin are uses that have not been approved by the FDA and are not in the professional package labeling.
 However, some doctors may have had good experience using gabapentin in an off-label fashion, and it may be an accepted use even if not specifically FDA-approved.

 Gabapentin Side Effects and Abuse Potential

-In an alarming 2016 report, it was noted that 1 in 5 opioid medication users may also be abusing and misusing gabapentin.
+In an alarming report, it was recently noted that 1 in 5 opioid medication users may also be abusing and misusing gabapentin.
 Gabapentin can be abused to boost the high a person gets from opioid painkillers like oxycodone, muscle relaxants like Soma, and anxiety medications, such as Valium and Xanax.

 Don't Abruptly Stop Gabapentin

 Bottom line?
-It's important to review the Medication Guide that comes with your gabapentin prescription, whether it be the generic, or the brand Horizant or Gralise.
+It's important to review the medication guide that comes with your gabapentin prescription, whether it be the generic, or the brand Neurontin, Horizant or Gralise.
 There are many side effects, and most you will not experience; however, it's still important to be aware of them and discuss with your doctor.

 Finished: Need To Know: Top 9 Facts About Gabapentin

 - 1 in 5 Opioid Users Also Might Be Abusing Seizure Drug: Study.
 Drugs.com.
 August 3, 2016.
-Accessed December 31, 2016 at https://www.drugs.com/news/1-5-opioid-users-also-might-abusing-seizure-study-62193.html
+Accessed 1/10/2018 at https://www.drugs.com/news/1-5-opioid-users-also-might-abusing-seizure-study-62193.html

 - Gabapentin [package insert].
 Revised: 10/2015.
 Greenstone. https://www.drugs.com/pro/gabapentin.html.
-Accessed December 31, 2016.
+Accessed 1/10/2018.

 - Gabapentin: Patient drug information.
 Up To Date (Lexicomp).
-Accessed December 31, 2016 at https://www.uptodate.com/contents/gabapentin-patient-drug-information.
+Accessed 1/10/2018 at https://www.uptodate.com/contents/gabapentin-patient-drug-information.